 Federal courts also handle a lot of drug cases, especially charges for drug trafficking and drug distribution.
 The large number of individuals serving prison sentences for drug-related offenses has even caused an overcrowding problem in the nation’s prisons.

 In 2015, the U.S. Sentencing Commission responded to the overcrowding crisis by issuing revised rules for certain drug convictions – action that led to the release of 6,000 prisoners serving sentences for federal drug crimes.

 Committing a crime with a weapon drastically increases the severity of the charges.
-According to the U.S. Department of Justice, 93 percent of federal offenders who used a firearm during commission of a crime were sentenced to prison.
+According to the U.S. Department of Justice, 93 percent of federal offenders who used a firearm during the commission of a crime were sentenced to prison.

 By contrast, only 72 percent of federal offenders whose crime did not involve a firearm were issued prison sentences.
 Between 2002 and 2004, prosecutions for weapons-related crimes jumped from 7,948 to 11,015.

 White-collar crimes may sound less serious than violent crimes, but federal prosecutors pursue them aggressively.
 In recent years, investigations involving corporate officers and perpetrators of financial fraud schemes and unlawful business practices have been widely reported in the news.
 Prosecutors charge these individuals under a variety of federal statutes, including the RICO Act.

 If you have been charged with any of the federal crimes above you need an experienced federal criminal defense attorney to represent you.
 For a free initial consultation contact Mark Diaz at (409) 572-8095